Onboarding New Products

 Step 6 - Images

-When submitting a new product to the Zalando Product Catalog, you must submit the required set if images.
+When submitting a new product to Zalando, you must submit the required set of images.
+This submission process consists of the following steps:

 1. Prepare images meeting Zalando requirements,